 The door springs are set at the factory to the proper tension for use with the installed insert panels.
-If wood door panels are installed, you will have to adjust the door spring tension.
-Adjust the spring tension by hooking the springs in a frame hole back of their original settings (see Figure 6).
+If wooden door panels are installed (see above), you will have to adjust the door spring tension.
+Adjust the spring tension by hooking the springs in a frame hole forward of their original settings (see Figure 6).